Symptoms of COVID-19 usually appear 2-14 days after infection begins. They can include:

 - Persistent pain or pressure in the chest

-This list does not contain every emergency warning sign.
-Please consult your healthcare provider if you have any severe symptoms that have you concerned.
+Please consult your healthcare professional if you have any severe symptoms that have you concerned.

 For any additional questions about your care, contact your healthcare provider or state or local health department.